-To charge a Fitbit Blaze: Plug charging cable into a USB port or compatible wall charger.
+How to charge a Fitbit Blaze: Plug charging cable into a USB port or compatible wall charger.
 Remove tracker from wristband and place inside charging cradle.
 Close cradle.

-To charge a Fitbit Flex or Flex 2: Plug charging cable into a USB port or compatible wall charger.
+How to charge a Fitbit Flex or Flex 2: Plug charging cable into a USB port or compatible wall charger.
 Remove pebble and press into compartment on charging cable.

 Fitbit won’t charge?